thi-nha/nhathi-tran-creative-app-exam/README.md

 - **Transformers** (HuggingFace): For generating music using a pre-trained model.
 - **SciPy**: For saving the generated audio as a WAV file.

-## **License**
-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.

-...To be honest, I'm not entirely sure if this section is necessary or what exactly should be included.
-I apologize for any confusion.